facebook/IT-CPE/chef/cookbooks/remote_pkg/README.md

 remote_pkg cookbook
 ============
-This cookbook has two different providers.
-The first is the pkg provider (remote_pkg).
+This cookbook has provider.
+It is the pkg provider (remote_pkg).
 This provider is compatible with Mac and will install a package from a http server.

 Requirements
 ------------